Footy has been part of Josh Rainbow's life since he was "four [or] five years old."

-"And then it'd do it once or twice in the first game, then two or three, ... in the last game [against Queanbeyan], it was three or four times [that] I'd done it."
+"...
+I'd do it once or twice in the first game, then two or three... in the last game [against Queanbeyan], it was three or four times [that] I'd done it.

 "[I] just went into a tackle - just a normal tackle - but I came out and it took me about 10 seconds to get good."

-After the last occurrences, it became clear that Rainbow needed to seek further medical advice.
+After those last occurrences, it became clear that Rainbow needed to seek further medical advice.

 Rainbow then went and got checked, which then led to a hospital visit, with "more tests and ultrasounds and stuff like that."